Medically reviewed by Dr. C.H. Weaver M.D. Medical Editor updated 4/2019

-The progress that has been made in the treatment of Stage I uterine cancer has resulted from the development of multi-modality treatments and doctor and patient participation in clinical trials.
-Future progress in the treatment of Stage I uterine cancer will result from continued participation in appropriate clinical trials.
-Currently, there are several areas of active exploration aimed at improving the treatment of uterine cancer.
+The progress that has been made in the treatment of stage III uterine cancer has resulted from improved doctor and patient participation in clinical studies.
+Future progress in the treatment of stage III uterine cancer will result from continued participation in appropriate studies.
+Currently, there are several areas of active exploration aimed at improving the treatment of recurrent uterine cancer.

 - JAMA Oncol.
 2019 Mar 21.
 Epub ahead of print

 - Randall ME, Filiaci VL, Muss H et al. Randomized phase III trial of whole-abdominal irradiation versus doxorubicin and cisplatin chemotherapy in advanced endometrial carcinoma: A Gynecologic Oncology Group study.
 Journal of Clinical Oncology.
 2006;24:36-44.

 - Maggi R, Lissoni A, Spina F et al. Adjuvant chemotherapy vs radiotherapy in high-risk endometrial carcinoma: results of a randomized trial.
 British Journal of Cancer.
 2006;95:266-271.